MotiejusJurkus/investment_tracker/README.md

 # investment_tracker
 Program to save your investment portfolio and calculate entry positions, returns at set prices, retrieve current ticker prices.
 Planned usage: A menu interface to select desired action
-1. Add position to portfolio
+1. Keep track of portfolio
-2. Check portfolio positions with current ticker prices
+2. Check portfolio positions with change in price
-3. Calculate cost average of a stock (entry position)
+3. Calculate cost average of a stock
-4. Retrieve current ticker price
+4. Retrieve ticker current prices

 Updates:
 1. Added class PortfolioManager and main menu